Admire-ljb/Air-chat/README.md

    ```

 5. Notes: List any important notes, such as parameter requirements, expected behavior, or error conditions.

+### Human feedback reflection
+Please carefully analyze the user feedback and provide a new, improved code implementation that can better solve the task.
+Here is the user feedback：{usr comments}
+Here is the system feedback：{system comments}
+Some helpful tips for analyzing the feedback:
+    Prioritize user feedback, and then refer to system feedback.
+    for system feedback：
+       If the logical success rates are always low, then you must reinterpret the task and use a structured approach to rephrase the prompt.
+       If the logical success rates are high with low execution success rates, then you might consider recommending users to encapsulate some high-level primitives.

 ## Appendix C: Task Set
 ### AT1: Simple Tasks (1-5 steps per task)